KyloIO/kylo-docs/installation/PrepareOfflineTar.rst

     tar -xvf kylo-install.tar
 ..

 5. Note the directory name where you untar’d the files.
-You will need to reference the setup location when manually running the shell scripts
+You will need to reference the setup location when running installation setup wizard in offline mode or manually running shell scripts.
+   Refer to :doc:`InstallAdditionalKyloComponents` for installing in offline mode.